crasdmek/drl_p1_navigation/README.md

 Instructions

 The README describes how to run the code in the repository, to train the agent.
 For additional resources on creating READMEs or using Markdown, see here and here.

+Ideas for Future Work

+The submission has concrete future ideas for improving the agent's performance.